Upcoming Cars In January 2023: New MG Hector And Hector Plus, Mahindra XUV400 EV, Hyundai Ioniq 5, New Tata Harrier, And Others | CarDekho.com

 Toyota Urban Cruiser Hyryder CNG

-Ever since the Glanza CNG went on sale, it’s already been out in public that Toyota will launch the Hyryder CNG soon.
-This will make the SUV the second Toyota product in India to get the relatively greener fuel alternative.
-The CNG kit will be offered with the mild-hybrid powertrain of the Toyota SUV and the CNG trims are expected to cost nearly a lakh more than their petrol-only counterparts.
+Ever since the Glanza CNG went on sale, it was outed that Toyota will launch the Hyryder CNG soon.
+This will make the SUV the second Toyota product in India to get the alternative fuel version.
+The CNG kit will be offered with the mild-hybrid powertrain of the Toyota SUV and the CNG trims are expected to cost nearly a lakh rupees more than their petrol-manual counterparts.

-At Auto Expo 2020, Kia launched the current-gen Carnival in India.
-Fast forward to Auto Expo 2023, we believe the carmaker could take up this opportunity to introduce the fourth-generation MPV in our markets.
-The new Kia Carnival features looks more premium and more SUV-esque compared to the outgoing model and also gets a rich and feature-loaded cabin.
+At Auto Expo 2020, Kia launched the current generation Carnival in India.
+Fast forward to Auto Expo 2023, we believe the carmaker could take this opportunity to introduce the fourth-generation of the MPV in our market.
+The new Kia Carnival looks more premium and more SUV-esque compared to the outgoing model and also gets a rich and feature-loaded cabin.
 However, it is expected to be a diesel-only offering, retaining the existing Carnival’s powertrain.

 Facelifted Tata Harrier